-Thailand is lucky in that it’s very close to the equator and outside the cyclone zone of the Pacific and Indian Ocean, which means calm waters and idyllic sailing almost all the year round.
-The dry season (November to April) is generally the best choice however: there’s less chance of monsoonal rain and the balmy 30 degree days make for some wonderfully refreshing swims off the back of the boat.
+Thailand is very close to the equator but outside the cyclone zone of the Pacific and Indian Oceans, which means calm waters and idyllic sailing almost all year round.
+The dry season (November to April) is generally the best choice: there’s less chance of monsoonal rain and the balmy 30-degree days make for some wonderfully refreshing swims off the back of the boat.
 During the wet season (May to October), winds are better for sailing, but heavy rains can often blow in unpredictably.
-We run two sailing trips: on the west coast Nov through April, and on the east coast May through October.

 Trips from 1 January 2023 onwards

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).
 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.